-At Brighton Golf Course you will find a true test of Sandbelt Golf, with a short and trick front nine leading into a longer more challenging inward nine.
+At Brighton Golf Course you will find a true test of Sandbelt Golf, with a short and tricky front nine leading into a longer more challenging inward nine.
 It will test every level of golfer through its narrow fairways and small well bunkered greens.

 This hole is a strong start to the round but don’t worry it will get easier after here.
 The drive is reasonably wide but if you do miss the fairway the tee tree may just swallow your ball.
 The approach is the tough part has you hit over a rise and it can be very hard to judge your distance.

 I recommend quickly running up to the top of the ridge and checking the pin position, this can make a huge difference in what club you will hit for your approach shot.

 The green slopes from front to back so your approach will kick on a fair bit, you may want to take one club less just to make sure you don’t go long into the back bunker.